issamlk1/django-docker/README.md

 - First - Clone this repo to your local machine using `https://github.com/issamlk1/docker-python`
 - Then optimize the dockerfile and choose your database (Default postgresql)
+- IF you changed anything in the dockerfile make sure that you check requirements.txt and optimize it too.
 - Open termenal from the local file and follow the next steps

 ---